87 Easy Brunch Recipes You Can Make at Home

 Sunrise Sandwich with Turkey, Cheddar & Guacamole

 The best way to start the morning is with a well-balanced meal.
-This sammy does just the trick, thanks to protein in the turkey and egg, healthy fats in the guacamole, fiber in the whole-wheat English muffin, and antioxidants in the tomato.
+This sammy does just the trick, thanks to the protein in the turkey and egg, healthy fats in the guacamole, fiber in the whole-wheat English muffin, and antioxidants in the tomato.

 Get our recipe for a Sunrise Sandwich with Turkey, Cheddar & Guacamole.